 Hyaluronic acid is used as a dermal filler in cosmetic procedures.
 It is used to treat a number of conditions, including acne scars, lipoatrophy, crow’s feet, nasolabial folds, frown lines, scars, smoker’s lines, and worry lines.

-Hyaluronic acid lubricates the joints and reduces pain and other symptoms caused by osteoarthritis.
+Hyaluronic acid, the orthopedic injections include, lubricates the joints and reduces pain and other symptoms caused by osteoarthritis.

 Hyaluronic acid-based skincare products helps to keep the skin hydrated.

 • The treatment of cataracts in the field of ophthalmology